 FOOD ASSISTANCE AND DISTRIBUTION

-In partnership with community members, faith-based partners, Smart Food Foundation, Feeding San Diego and the San Diego Food Bank, SBCS offers healthy food distribution on a weekly basis throughout Chula Vista, and connects families in other parts of the County with additional resources.
+In partnership with community members, faith-based partners, Smart Food Foundation, Feeding San Diego and the San Diego Food Bank, SBCS offers healthy food distribution on a monthly basis throughout Chula Vista, and connects families in other parts of the County with additional resources.
 Learn More.

 NATIONAL CITY COLLABORATIVE FAMILY RESOURCE CENTER